What is GRESB? Everything you need to know.

 Shortcomings of the GRESB benchmarks

-GRESB has also been scrutinized for its structure, as it relies on industry insiders for data.
+GRESB has been scrutinised for its structure, as it relies on industry insiders for data.
 Their motto, ‘for industry, by industry,’ reflects that.
 As data used in the survey is self-reported by investors or companies, the integrity and quality of that data have been questioned.

 However, the organisation's advocates say that its assessment standards are in line with international frameworks.
 They also argue that involving stakeholders from the real estate sector is important so they have a say in shaping ESG standards.